kelyAna/kelyAna/README.md

 - 🔭 I am currently a software engineer at VTEX

-- 💬 Ask me about **React, Node , Machine Learning ans Deep Learning.**
+- 💬 Ask me about **React, Node , Machine Learning and Deep Learning.**

 - 📫 How to reach me **kely@alu.ufc.br**